Hiroreco/enreco-archive/recap-data/chapter2/day4/edges/cecilia-iphania-c2d4.md

 But there was one thing Cecilia couldn’t become: the Outlander.

 Following their perilous journey through Star Site: Elpis, she returned to the Princess, eager, almost desperate, to finally be seen.
 To finally be heard.
-Yet again, all Iphania could talk about… was [him](https://www.youtube.com/watch?v=NGC0VaSUPnE&t=15300s).
+Yet again, all Iphania could talk about—was [him](https://www.youtube.com/watch?v=NGC0VaSUPnE&t=15300s).

 Still, Cecilia wasn’t done.
 If words wouldn’t reach her, maybe actions would.
 Or better yet—something tangible.
 A gift.
 A symbol.
 Yes!
 A ring.
 Surely the Outlander hadn’t thought to give her anything like that yet, the inconsiderate brute.
 But Cecilia could—would—beat him to it.

-She threw herself into the grind, hunting, hoarding, hustling, until finally, she had the coin for the expensive piece of jewelry.
+She threw herself into the grind, hunting, hoarding, and hustling, until finally, she had the coin for the expensive piece of jewelry.
 A ring befitting royalty, worthy of Iphania’s hand.

 She would present it to her.
 Make her feel cherished.
 Make her see.